Photo below from the shore of Jenny Lake looking across at Cascade Canyon © E J Peiker http://www.ejphoto.com/grand_teton_page.htm

 and save 2 miles of hiking, but you have to wait for the first boat run.
 (Check when the last shuttle boat return run will be and plan your hike accordingly or plan to walk farther.
 Last boat leaves the dock at the posted closing time.)
 Reservations not required.

-The line can stretch a ways down the dock, but shortens quickly as each boat loads and takes off.
+Early in the day the line can stretch a ways down the dock, but shortens quickly as each boat loads and takes off.

 and here, people lined up on the steps down to the dock at the far (West Boat Dock) end of the shuttle boat route across Jenny Lake, waiting for the boat to properly dock and unload passengers so they can get on.